You are a Piano: Understanding the Process of Personal Growth

 But the truth is that failure is not falling down; failure is not getting back up again.
 As long as you keep heading in the right direction, you can't fail.

-Checklist for Success
+Your Checklist for Personal Growth Success

 So, here's your checklist for success, for whatever change you're trying to make: